lszhu/blog/README.md

 blog
 ====

-a simple blog system on express and node.js
+a simple blog system on express v3.x and node.js use ejs template and bootstrap css.